-Separate every removable things from the lid and give it a proper hand wash with soapy water first and then with clear water.
+Separate every removable thing from the lid and give it a proper hand wash with soapy water first and then with clear water.

-Hopefully it’s already removed from the lid.
-So, inspect it with a vulture eye.
-It’s a crucial part of your instant pot.
-A minor cracking in this ring can greatly hamper your cooking.
-So, consider replacing it if there’s any damage, cracking or deformities and if it’s okay, then give it a proper wash.
+Minor cracking in this ring can greatly hamper your cooking.
+So, consider replacing it if there’s any damage, cracking, or deformities, and if it’s okay, then give it a proper wash.

 Smaller parts are prone to get blocked with food residues.
 So, you should carefully inspect them and gently clean them one by one with the soapy water that you have near your hand.
 Submerging these small parts for a few minutes can ensure proper cleaning.

-This is the final stage to get your instant pot prepared again to cook another delicious meal and the best part of this stage is that you already know how to assemble.
+This is the final stage to get your instant pot prepared again to cook another delicious meal, and the best part of this stage is that you already know how to assemble it.
 Just make sure everything is dried out and nothing is forgotten.

 - Stir everything in the base of your inner pot

-- Lock the lid and turn float valve to a sealed position
+- Lock the lid and turn the float valve to a sealed position

 - Cook at high pressure for five minutes

 - Remove the pot and give it a quick scrub with a soft brush